 OUR Mission is to increase your circulation and reduce your pain using the latest Technology from Anodyne Therapy, Inlight Medical, Emerson equipment.

-Al and Joan Ann are Light Therapist who have successfully completed the course work leading to certification at Quantum Academies in Beverly Hills, Ca. and are now Certified Light Therapists.
+Certified Light Therapists; Al and Joan Ann are Light Therapist who have successfully completed the course work leading to certification at Quantum Academies in Beverly Hills, Ca.

 Our FDA approved equipment can increase circulation and reduce pain from a variety of sources.
 Clients do not need a doctors referral for Light Therapy.
 Most insurance companies have not yet recognized the value of light therapy.